muratk5n/thirdwave/en/README.md

 ---

 "Norway produces 50% of 'energy' with hydropower!!".
-When you look closely it is electricity, not just "energy" and elec represents only 20% of most energy consumption.
-So now the number goes down to 10% - for a country of 5 million 🤨 Is this supposed to impress anyone?
+When you look closely it is electricity, not just "energy" and elec consump is at 20%.
+So now the number goes down to 10% - for a country of 5 million 🤨 Is this supposed to impress someone?

 ---